 Even A Perfect Loan Can Go Wrong

-I learned this the hard way when I invested a larger than normal sum of money into a high rise property development.
+I learned this the hard way when I invested a larger sum of money into a high rise property development.
 I studied the numbers and deemed this particular loan to be one of the better ones offered through a peer to peer lender.
-When the loan defaulted well into the development stage I soon realised that even the best loans are prone to failure.
-Contrarily, some of the worst looking loans I have invested in have been repaid with no lapse in payment so loans can defy all logic.
+When the loan defaulted well into the development stage, I soon realised that even the best loans are prone to failure.
+Contrarily, some of the worst looking loans I have invested in have defied logic by being repaid on time.

 Diversify, Diversify, Diversify